bianca9901/cheers-quiz/README.md

  [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) on Youtube has a JavaScript quiz tutorial that was great for inspiration and planning the structure of this quiz.

-[Disable a Button]('https://www.scaler.com/topics/javascript-disable-button/') this article assisted me in learning how to disable buttons.
+[Scaler](https://www.scaler.com/topics/javascript-disable-button/) has an article that assisted me in learning how to disable buttons.

 ### Content
 The icons in the footer and logo were taken from [Font Awesome](https://fontawesome.com/)